 Fill your trench with underlay, pond liner, small river stones, and then place larger cobblestones along the sides.
 Start laying further rock from the pond upward.
 The foundation stone needs to be flat and large.
 It will support the spill stone, which should slope towards the pond.

-Use poly foam with sand dusted over it to adhere the 2 pieces.
+Use poly foam with sand dusted over it to adhere the 2 pieces together.
 Repeat this process up the channel, tilting spill stones at each level so they will direct water downward.
 Fill the header pool or reservoir with water.
 Place the pump into the filled lower pond and run the hose up the waterfall to the upper reservoir.
 Turn on the feature and check for any leaks.